 Tasting is an intimate experience sitting around the table often with Nancy or John at their home.
 They are setup to see only very small groups.
 And more recently, John’s daughter Florence spent several years helping out at School House Vineyard (born and raised in San Francisco, she spent much of her summers growing up at School House).

 The Glass Fire of 2020 burned through much of the Spring Mountain District, destroying wineries and burning through vineyards.
 John and Nancy’s family home that was built in 1968 was completely destroyed as was much of the surrounding forest.
+Unfortunately the only remaining bottles from the 1950s were destroyed.
 John stayed during the fire and with help of firefighters the burning deck on their new home was cut off, in the process saving their new home from burning; it survived this fire.
+The original family home was rebuilt, completed in mid 2024 featuring much more resistant to fire materials.

 Their wines are primarily sold direct to consumer.
 School House does maintain a library collection of their wines and some of these are often listed for sale on their website.
 For more information and or to join their mailing list, visit: www.schoolhousevineyard.com